Nahum Tate: Works

 In 1682, Tate collaborated with John Dryden to complete the second half of his epic poem Absalom and Achitophel.

 Tate wrote the libretto for Henry Purcell's opera Dido and Aeneas; its first known performance was in 1689.
 He also wrote the text for Purcell's Birthday Ode Come Ye Sons of Art in 1694.
 Tate also translated Syphilis sive Morbus Gallicus, Girolamo Fracastoro's Latin pastoral poem on the subject of the disease of syphilis, into English heroic couplets.

 Tate's name is connected with New Version of the Psalms of David (1696), for which he collaborated with Nicholas Brady.
 Some items such as "As pants the hart" (Psalm 42) rise above the general level, and are said to be Tate's work.
-A supplement was licensed in 1703 which included the Christmas carol "While shepherds watched their flocks", one of a number of hymns by Tate.
+A supplement was licensed in 1703 that included the Christmas carol "While shepherds watched their flocks", one of a number of hymns by Tate.

-Of his numerous poems the most original is Panacea, a poem on Tea (1700).
+Of his numerous poems, the most original is Panacea, a poem on Tea (1700).
 In spite of his consistent Toryism, he succeeded Thomas Shadwell as poet laureate in 1692.
-He died within the precincts of the Mint, Southwark, where he had taken refuge from his creditors, in 1715.

 His poems were sharply criticised by Alexander Pope in The Dunciad.